-Performance criteria include the Group achieving revenue targets, cash flow targets, other financial targets or share price levels as set by the Board.
+Performance criteria include the Group achieving revenue targets, cash flow targets and other financial targets as set by the Board.
 The performance criteria are set by the Remuneration and Nomination Committee and the Board for the year ahead.

 LTI Schemes